 warming; up; stretch; cooling; down; exercise; warm; jog; swim; cycle; dance; hitting; kicking; throwing; catching; dodging; high; energy; flex; muscle; cool; ;

-The engine may not start first time and then it will need to run for a little while to warm up before it can drive away.
+When your grandparents were young it could have been hard for their parents to start their car.
+The engine may not have started first time and then it needed to run for a little while to warm up before it could drive away.

-Once your body is warm, the muscles are softer and more supple.
-This means that they are more elastic (stretchy) so they are able to move smoothly, work better together and help you to do your best without risking injury.
+Then the muscles are more elastic (stretchy) so they are able to move smoothly, work better together and help you to do your best with less chance of getting an injury.

 1. Warming up your body